 Hist 51A.
 ASPECTS OF CLASSICAL AND MEDIEVAL CIVILIZATION.
-21/2 credits.
+3 credits.

 The Roman Empire to the Fall of Constantinople in 1453.
 A survey of the Roman Empire from its creation by Augustus to its fall in 1453 to the Ottoman Turks.
-This course attempts to trace the Roman and Byzantine world and its heritage through fifteen centuries of development and transition.
-It includes the rise of Christianity, the rise of Islam, and the emergence of the Russians, Serbs, Bulgars, Hungarians, and Turks.
+The Roman and Byzantine world and its heritage through fifteen centuries of development and transition.
+Includes the rise of Christianity, the rise of Islam, and the emergence of the Russians, Serbs, Bulgars, Hungarians, and Turks.

 Hist 52.
 ASPECTS OF BRITISH CIVILIZATION.
-21/2 credits.
+3 credits.

 The Emergence of Modern British Society.
 The evolution of the British people during the social, economic, and political changes of the last one hundred and fifty years: the Industrial Revolution, Victorianism, Imperialism, the rise of democracy, the welfare state.
-Lectures and discussions focus on modern British life.

 Hist 52A.
 ASPECTS OF BRITISH CIVILIZATION.
-21/2 credits.
+3 credits.